Are you responsible for sales or marketing in learning technology or training provider?

 Factor learning and development events into your marketing planning

 An annual marketing plan is a good time to review previous event activities.
 Speaking to various stakeholders is vital, especially your sales colleagues and other participants at previous events.
-Ask colleagues questions such as did speaker sessions get good attendance, did you notice any sponsorships, who was the audience, and did exhibition booths get good footfall?
+Ask colleagues questions such as whether speaker sessions get good attendance, did you notice any sponsorships, who was the audience, and did exhibition booths get good footfall?

 Find out how salespeople were able to make the most of the event.
 Great salespeople are likely to make the most of networking opportunities, so consider the extent to which an event booth will help or not.
 And if you are thinking about a stand think about the best people who should be on your booth.
 If you're a learning technology company your product experts can help visitors navigate your products.
 If you're a training company, trainers can evangelise about the subjects and the results they've helped learners achieve.